 I’m not sure how it happened, but I certainly never planned to head down the botanical rabbit hole.

 I have always loved plants, sure, though much of my wildlife recording focused on birds and insects.
-Fast forward a few years and I seldom look at birds, forever looking down as opposed to up.
+Fast forward a few years and I seldom look at these, forever looking down as opposed to up.

 Okay, so perhaps I am a botanist.
 Albeit one with lots to learn as we continue exploring botany in the North East.